pmlmodelling/nctoolkit/README.md

 conda install -c conda-forge nco
 ```

-Bash scripts to install cdo 1.9.3 and above, with NetCDF and hdf5 support, for linux from source are available [here](https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers).
+Bash scripts to install cdo 1.9.3 and above, with netCDF and hdf5 support, for linux from source are available [here](https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers).

 Currently, the package has been tested for Linux computers.
 It will not
 work on Windows platforms, currently.
 It is untested on Mac operating systems, so should be used cautiously on them.